-Northland’s Hard-Rock Mooska Jig, is perfect to be paired with the dry fly.
-It brings in even the tight lipped panfish to take a look at the offering, but if the fish aren’t aggressive, the fly offers them something more subtle.
+Northland’s Hard-Rock Mooska Jig is perfect to be paired with the dry fly.
+It brings in even the tight-lipped panfish to take a look at the offering, but if the fish aren’t aggressive, the fly offers them something more subtle.
 Depending on the mood of the fish, you can rig the jig accordingly with either a soft plastic offering or live bait.
-Aggressive fish get the plastic, and those that come into carefully investigate, a couple of spikes on the hook will be the better choice.
+Aggressive fish get the plastic, and for those that come into carefully investigate, a couple of spikes on the hook will be the better choice.